-The Academy serves adolescent boys and young men ages 11-21 of all faiths, races, and ethnic backgrounds referred privately or by their local school districts due to behavioral, emotional, and educational challenges requiring specialized education and behavioral health support.
+The Transition Academy serves adolescent boys and young men ages 11-21 of all faiths, races, and ethnic backgrounds referred privately or by their local school districts due to behavioral, emotional, and educational challenges requiring specialized education and behavioral health support.
 Our school offers curriculum on the middle school and high school level.

 The Transition Academy at Mount Saint John offers: